Victims to get more time to report domestic abuse in England and Wales

 - Published

-Home Secretary Priti Patel has agreed to change the law to allow victims of domestic abuse more time to report to the police, the BBC understands.
+Home Secretary Priti Patel has agreed to change the law to give victims of domestic abuse more time to report a crime, the BBC has been told.

-Victims of alleged common assault involving abuse currently have six months from the time of the incident.
+There is currently a six-month time limit for a charge to be brought against someone for common assault.

 But Ms Patel has agreed to extend the timeframe to up to two years.